-The four different types of texture each have their own unique role to play in a piece of music.
-By combining them in different ways in each section of a song, you can create the exact amount of dynamics you want in your productions.
+Each of the four different types of texture has a unique role to play in a piece of music.
+By combining them in different ways in each song section, you can create the exact amount of dynamics you want in your productions.

-I’ve provided a lot of examples of musical texture here, but I’d encourage you to take a listen to your favorite music and analyze the types of texture being used.
+I’ve provided many examples of musical texture here, but I’d encourage you to listen to your favorite music and analyze the types of texture being used.
 Pay attention to how they are added and subtracted throughout the song to create a sense of dynamics.